Living

 -

-it’s snowing outside, and i mean, i can see tires digging into snow now. this is really pretty, and kinda terrifying because i haven’t bothered to get snow boots yet. gulp.
+It’s snowing outside, and I mean, I can see tires digging into snow now.
+This is really pretty, and kind of terrifying because I haven’t bothered to get snow boots yet.
+Gulp.

 -